Orbital Tumors - Neurofibroma

 Symptoms and Signs of Orbital Neurofibroma

-- Plexiform orbital neurofibroma: The patient is usually a child in the initially decade of life with undeniable signs of neurofibromatosis, with about 66% having eyelid involvement.
+- Plexiform orbital neurofibroma: The patient is usually a child in the originally decade of life with undeniable signs of neurofibromatosis, with about 66% having eyelid involvement.
 It usually begins as an eyelid mass that is more localized to its lateral third, giving the eyelid an S-shaped appearance.
-It might possibly extend further into the orbit, causing proptosis.
+It could extend further into the orbit, causing proptosis.

-- Diffuse orbital neurofibroma: The patient profile is similar to that of plexiform neurofibroma and usually presents with unilateral proptosis that might possibly or might possibly not involve the eyelids.
+- Diffuse orbital neurofibroma: The patient profile is similar to that of plexiform neurofibroma and usually presents with unilateral proptosis that could or could not involve the eyelids.
 It’s association with neurofibromatosis is not as strong as in plexiform neurofibroma.

 - Localized orbital neurofibroma: The typical patient is a young or middle-aged adult unlike the other forms which present in childhood.
 Clinical features include a solitary, well-circumscribed soft tissue tumour in the orbit causing proptosis and downward displacement of the globe.
 Less commonly, it can occur in the lacrimal gland and extraocular muscle, or even cause bony destruction to invade an adjacent sinus.